-Premed 101: What You Need to Do to Get Into Medical School
+Premed 101: How to Get Into Medical School

 Today, we’re going to cover how to get into medical school.
 When you’re studying for the MCAT, trying to ace every exam, and squeezing every last second into volunteering, you don’t have much time left to search for answers in message boards and compare conflicting advice from anonymous strangers.
 That’s why we’ve given you this reliable, up-to-date source of premed information.